satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 It may not be practical to immediately adopt the open review process proposed in this article and will require a change of culture that many researchers may resist.
-It is our belief that journals that start
+Some journals have already adopted some aspe

 Example in practice